Russia says it brought down three Ukrainian drones attempting to attack Moscow, nobody hurt

 Some glass panels in one high-rise building were blown out and glass and debris littered part of the pavement below, according to a Reuters reporter on the scene, which had been cordoned off by police and emergency services.

-The incident followed what Russia said was a similar Ukrainian attempt to attack Moscow with two drones in the early hours of Monday.
-It spoke at the time of taking harsh retaliatory measures against Ukraine.

-(Reporting by Andrew Osborn in Moscow and by; Rishabh Jaiswal in Bengaluru; Editing by William Mallard and Lincoln Feast)
+Two drones reached the Kremlin in May in the most high-profile incident of its kind.
+(Reporting by Andrew Osborn in Moscow and Rishabh Jaiswal in Bengaluru Editing by William Mallard, Lincoln Feast and Frances Kerry)